Vikas-Surera/github-repo-list/README.md

 4) Stars count: (stargazers_count)
 5) Number of forks: (forks_count)
 6) Language: (language)

 Functionalities to be implemented
 1) On click of the card/item the user should be redirected to the GitHub repository page
-2) Pagination - User should be able to view the repo list in a paginated manner, List of options to be implemented
+2) Pagination - User should be able to view the repo list in a paginated manner

+Listof options to be implemented
 1) Page number
 2) Page size
 3) Next page